-The City purchases treated surface water from Valley Water and delivers it to the southern portion of the City.
-Valley Water's surface water is mainly imported from the South Bay Aqueduct, Dyer Reservoir, Lake Del Valle, and San Luis Reservoir, which all draw water from the Sacramento -San Joaquin Delta watershed.
-Valley Water's local water sources include Anderson and Calero Reservoirs.
+The City purchases treated surface water from the Santa Clara Valley Water District, now Valley Water, and delivers it to the southern portion of the City.
+Valley Water's surface water is mainly imported from the South Bay Aqueduct, Dyer Reservoir, Lake Del Valle, and San Luis Reservoir, which all draw water from the Sacramento - San Joaquin Delta watershed.
+Calero Reservoir is Valley Water's local water source.
 Water from imported and local sources is pumped to and treated at three water treatment plants located in Santa Clara County.

-Valley Water sources are vulnerable to potential contamination from a variety of land use practices such as agricultural and urban runoff, recreational activities, livestock grazing, and residential and industrial development.
-Imported sources are vulnerable to wastewater treatment plant discharges, seawater intrusion, and wildfires in open space watershed areas.
-Local sources are also vulnerable to contamination from commercial stables and historic mining practices.
-No contaminant associated with these activities has been detected in Valley Water's treated water.
-Water treatment provides multiple barriers for physical removal of contaminants and disinfection of pathogens.
+Valley Water's source waters are vulnerable to potential contamination from a variety of land use practices, such as agricultural and urban runoff, recreational activities, livestock grazing, and residential and industrial development.
+The imported sources are also vulnerable to wastewater treatment plant discharges, seawater intrusion, and wildfires in open space areas.
+In addition, local sources are also vulnerable to potential contamination from commercial stables and historic mining practices.
+No contaminant associated with any of these activities has been detected in Valley Water's treated water.
+The water treatment plants provide multiple barriers for physical removal of contaminants and disinfection of pathogens.
 To review the Sanitary Surveys, contact DDW at (510) 620-3474.

-More information on Valley Water Visit valleywater.org
+More information on Valley Water ▶ Visit valleywater.org